HCDigitalScholarship/HaverTales/1-prologue.md

 ## Money Motivated
 by Jacob Landsberg, Haverford ‘21

-A business student there was, as driven as they come, He spent his days in accounting, calculating sums.
+A business student there was, as driven as they come,<br>
+He spent his days in accounting, calculating sums. <br>
-Yet, a second in class was a second misspent, Especially with networking events to frequent.
+Yet, a second in class was a second misspent, <br>
+Especially with networking events to frequent. <br>
-After all, when C’s get degrees,
+After all, when C’s get degrees, <br>
-Why would he waste time with Socrates?
+Why would he waste time with Socrates?<br>
-In a world where cash is king,
+In a world where cash is king, <br>
-“Business major” sure had a nice ring.
+“Business major” sure had a nice ring. <br>
-With December arrived the flurry of snow,
+With December arrived the flurry of snow, <br>
-As his job interviews began to grow,
+As his job interviews began to grow, <br>
-He longed for a job that would overpay
+He longed for a job that would overpay <br>
-At Goldman or maybe B of A.
+At Goldman or maybe B of A.  <br>
-Waiting for his interviewer, palms sweating
+Waiting for his interviewer, palms sweating <br>
-Hoping for that water the receptionist was getting.
+Hoping for that water the receptionist was getting. <br>
-He had practiced his handshake a thousand times,
+He had practiced his handshake a thousand times, <br>
-Up the corporate ladder, he hoped to climb.
+Up the corporate ladder, he hoped to climb. <br>
-He’d left econ to the academics and tryhards, Business, he knew, was the way into Vanguard.
+He’d left econ to the academics and tryhards, <br>
+Business, he knew, was the way into Vanguard. <br>
-He was certainly worthy of the position,
+He was certainly worthy of the position, <br>
-His LinkedIn page alone warranted admission.
+His LinkedIn page alone warranted admission. <br>
-He’d put away his khakis and his polos—all in pink, Now he sat in suit and tie, complete with cufflinks,
+He’d put away his khakis and his polos—all in pink, <br>
+Now he sat in suit and tie, complete with cufflinks, <br>
-A jacket of black with pants to match,
+A jacket of black with pants to match, <br>
-Shoes shone, without even a scratch,
+Shoes shone, without even a scratch, <br>
-A white shirt, freshly ironed, and his look was done Straight out of “How to Get a Job, 101.”
+A white shirt, freshly ironed, and his look was done <br>
+Straight out of “How to Get a Job, 101.” <br>
-Yet, if he missed out on the job, it wouldn’t be too bad, He could always work at JP Morgan, thanks to dad.
+Yet, if he missed out on the job, it wouldn’t be too bad, <br>
+He could always work at JP Morgan, thanks to dad.<br>

 ---